Cuprate/old_book/src/monero/network/peer_store.md

 # Peer Store

 Monero keeps a list of know peers in it's peer store so we can connect to the network without having to connect to seed nodes every time.
-The Peer Store can be split into 3 seperate groups:
+The Peer Store can be split into 3 separate groups:

 ### White List